iBrokeTheCode/django-rest-framework/notes/lesson-19.md

         queryset = Product.objects.all()
         serializer_class = ProductSerializer
         pagination_class = PageNumberPagination
-        page_size = 2  # Override the default page size for this view
+        pagination_class.page_size = 2  # Override the default page size for this view
     ```

     Here, `PageNumberPagination` is explicitly set for this view, and the `page_size` is set to 2, overriding the global setting.